 Persistent Rough Sleeping

-We recently commissioned a piece of research in conjunction with our Lead Partner Framework Housing Association.
+Last year, we commissioned a piece of research in conjunction with our lead Partner Framework.
 Conducted by Graham Bowpitt from Nottingham Trent University, the research considers the reasons for persistent rough sleeping within Nottingham City.

-The Summary Report can be viewed by opening the link below (a full report will be available in early 2018).
+Both the Summary Report and Full Report can be viewed by clicking the links below.
 The research considered in the report, suggests that persistent rough sleepers (people who sleep rough for at least 10% of the year) make up a significant proportion of Nottingham's street homeless population.
 Key statistics are pulled out below (64 men and 10 women were interviewed for the report):

 13 were recorded as having a disability (18%)